KalyanVudath/SpringBatch/README.md

 Commands to run the batch in PCF using schedule calls

+To run the below commands install the Scheduler for PCF CLI plugin on your local machine

 This will create the call
 cf create-call APP-NAME CALL-NAME URL e.g cf create-call Spring-Batch batchStart <routename>/batchService/start